toucansites/try-o-template/contents/posts/markdown-basic2/index.md

 ```
 function example() {
-  console.log(“Hello, Markdown!”);
+  console.log("Hello, Markdown!");
 }
 ```

 ### Wrapping Up

 Markdown provides a simple way to include links, images, tables, and code in your content.
-Master these features to make your documents stand out!
+Master these features to create well-structured and visually appealing documents!